Nick Anderson (basketball): Post-1995 career

 He showed no immediate effect from his struggles in the 1995 finals, as he had another strong season in 1995–96.
 However, his season ended due to a wrist injury in Game 3 of the Eastern Conference Finals.
-Since then, Anderson's career took an abrupt downward spiral, largely due to a sudden inability to shoot free throws.
+After that, Anderson's career took an abrupt downward spiral, largely due to a sudden inability to shoot free throws.
 During the 1996–97 season, Anderson's free throw shooting percentage tumbled to a career-low 40.4% and his scoring average to 12.0 points per game.
 Anderson had to be removed from the closing minutes of several close games due to being an unreliable free throw shooter.

 His struggles worsened through the first half of the 1997–98 season.
 Through January 27 of that season, Anderson was averaging only 6.5 points per game, and shooting a paltry 36.3% from the free throw line.
 However, in the second half of the season, Anderson experienced a sudden career revival, as his scoring average abruptly jumped to 22.6 points per game, and his free throw percentage improved to a 67.6%, a figure close to his former career average.
 He ended the season with a scoring average of 15.3 points per game.

-Anderson would play on with the Magic through the lockout-shortened 1998–99 season, after which he was traded to the Sacramento Kings.
+Anderson would play on with the Magic through the lockout-shortened 1998–99 season, after which he was traded to the Sacramento Kings for Tariq Abdul-Wahad and draft compensation.
 He left Orlando as the team's career scoring leader.
 He was the last player remaining from the Magic's original expansion roster, having remained with the franchise for ten seasons.

 He played two seasons in Sacramento, averaging a career-low at that point, 10.8 points per contest in 72 games his first season.
 He played 21 games the next season, and 15 games in his final season, in which he played for the Memphis Grizzlies.

 Anderson works for the Orlando Magic in the team's community relations department.
 He also serves as a commentator for Fox Sports Florida during the Magic's pre-game, halftime and post-game shows.